agpierson/academic-site/content/publication/JDL2018/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["2"]
+publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "The Concept of Sublanguage: A Comparative Study of a Professional Medical Corpus and a General Public Medical Corpus"
+publication = "Le langage médical, un sous-langage ? Étude syntaxique de l'expression de la causalité dans un corpus médical"
-#publication_short = "The Concept of Sublanguage"
+#publication_short = "Le langage médical, un sous-langage"

 # Abstract.
-abstract = "This paper will present a comparative study, carried out to determine whether the medical language from the health section of Doctissimo’s forum is a sublanguage in the same way as the medical language of professionals.
-We will firstly describe our three-step approach, and will introduce the typology that we developed and the tools used for this study.
-We will then proceed to evaluate the typology and analyse the syntactic and lexical-semantic observations that were carried out.
-Finally, we will review the current limitations of our methodology and will suggest some further research opportunities that our study opens up."
+abstract = "This paper presents the first results of a comparative study effected to determine whether the French written medical language of professionals presents a distinct distribution of causal expressions.
+First, I discuss the theoretical background and research questions that underpin our project.
+Then, I describe the two corpora – the medical corpus and the reference corpus – that I have analysed.
+After that, I detail our methodology, introducing the typology I have constructed and the tools used for this study.
+Afterwards, I undertake the evaluation of our typology and the analysis of the syntactic observations that I have made thus far.
+Finally, I summarize the current findings of our research and suggest some avenues for future research that our study opens up."

 # Summary.
 An optional shortened abstract.
-summary = "Sublanguage, medical language, causality, corpus linguistics"
+summary = ""

 # Digital Object Identifier (DOI)
 doi = ""

 # Is this a featured publication? (true/false)
-featured = true
+featured = false

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.